hoopii/Recommender_Systems/README.md

 - It contains 100.836 ratings and 3683 tag applications across 9.742 movies.
 - These data were created by 610 users between March 29, 1996 and September 24, 2018.
 This dataset was generated on September 26, 2018.
 --> for more information on the dataset look at the [description file in the repository](../main/description_dataset.txt)
+- GroupLens, which gathered this data, is a research group in the Department of Computer Science and Engineering at the University of Minnesota.
+Since its inception in 1992, GroupLens's research projects have explored a variety of fields including:
+  - recommender systems
+  - online communities
+  -  mobile and ubiquitious technologies
+  -  digital libraries
+  -  local geographic information system
+- This and other GroupLens data sets are publicly available for download at http://grouplens.org/datasets/

 ## Skills/Methods
 -